 Our urologic surgeons are nationally recognized experts in the use of robot-assisted techniques for radical cystectomies.
 Approximately 30 percent of all the radical cystectomies at UChicago Medicine are performed using minimally invasive methods.

 During the procedure, your surgeon is seated at a separate console, where he/she has a three-dimensional view of the abdomen and skillfully maneuvers the robot through removing the bladder and any additional organs or tissue necessary.
-In some case, the surrounding lymph nodes are removed as well as the prostate in men and the ovaries, fallopian tubes, uterus and potentially part of the vagina in women.
+In some cases, the surrounding lymph nodes are removed as well as the prostate in men and the ovaries, fallopian tubes, uterus and potentially part of the vagina in women.
 The robotic surgical system provides an increased range of motion and allows for better surgical precision while performing this highly technical procedure.

 Minimally invasive bladder surgery offers you numerous advantages, including: